prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 ### Maven

-If you are not familar with using Maven for build management visit the [Maven website](https://maven.apache.org/index.html).
+If you are not familiar with using Maven for build management visit the [Maven website](https://maven.apache.org/index.html).

 To include the Prebid Mobile SDK simply add this line to your gradle dependencies to get the latest stable release: